Canon EOS R6 Mark II

-The Canon EOS R6 Mark II is a midrange full-frame mirrorless interchangeable-lens camera produced by Canon.
+The Canon EOS R6 Mark II is a full-frame mirrorless interchangeable-lens camera produced by Canon.
 It was announced as the successor to the Canon EOS R6 on November 2, 2022.
-It includes various systems developed for the high-end Canon EOS R3 in a more compact body.
-It was generally well-received, with reviewers praising its hybrid capabilities but criticising the lack of support for third-party lenses.
+It includes various systems developed for the Canon EOS R3 in a more compact body.
+It was generally well-received, with reviewers praising its hybrid capabilities but criticising the lack of support for third-party lenses at the time.